jgoett2/IAData_Public/README.md

 # Midterm Exam Data Analysis
-This analysis uses a fictional data set of midterm exam scores to test different analyses of a data set.
-It simulates the midterm exam scores given at three high schools in a larger network of schools.
-The data set includes the following:
+This analysis considers a fictional data set of midterm exam scores.
+There are two sets of data, one that looks at exam stats at the network level (includes 18 high schools), and another that gives student exam scores at 3 of those high schools.
-- Student exam scores for midterm exams in different subjects, given at at three high schools.
-It includes the name of the high school and student's teacher.
-- Average scores and standard deviations for the larger network of schools, of which these students are a subset.

-By comparing the school's exam results to the network data, these recommendations can be made:
+By comparing the 3 school's exam results to the network data, these recommendations can be made:
 - On **Curriculum**:
     - The majority of students in **AP English Language**, **English III**, **AP US History**, and **Physics** score above the network averages on the respective exams.
 These curriculums may be particularly strong, and examining them for key qualities may be beneficial.
 - On **Teacher Preparation**: